NY to require state employees to get vaccines, or get tested | WTOP

 “It’s smart, it’s fair and it’s in everyone’s interest,” Cuomo said in a Zoom call with the nonprofit Association for a Better New York.

 New York, like other states, has seen a rising number of coronavirus cases linked to the Delta variant.
-New infections have climbed more than 400% since the end of June.
+New infections have climbed more than 400% since the end of June, and hospitalizations have jumped 68% over the past two weeks.

+“What we’re seeing is a pandemic among those unvaccinated people, but it affects everyone,” Cuomo said.

-Cuomo said vaccines would be mandatory for “front-line” workers at state-owned hospitals.
-Those employees would not be able to avoid inoculations by undergoing frequent virus testing.
+Cuomo said COVID-19 vaccines would be mandatory for “front-line” workers at state-owned hospitals.
+Those employees would not be able to avoid inoculations by undergoing weekly virus testing.
 The state runs hospitals in Syracuse and New York City and on Long Island.

+New York state regulations already require hospital workers to be vaccinated against measles and rubella.

+There about 256,500 state employees, according to New York state payroll system data.
+It was not immediately clear if the mandate would cover employees outside of executive agencies, like state court workers.

 The Democrat said his administration still needed to speak with union officials about how to implement the policy.
 Some unions representing government workers in New York City have objected to the “get vaccinated or get tested” mandate there, which is set to take effect in mid-September.